Latin rhythmic hexameter: Accent in the metrical hexameter

 The number of syllables in each half varies.
 In the first half it is from 5 to 8; in the second half from 8 to 10.
 In the last two feet, it seems that poets sought in most lines to make the word accent coincide with the verse rhythm, and so usually the last word in the line has either two or three syllables, which ensures this coincidence.
 Only very rarely does a verse end in a monosyllable, and it is usually for special effect.

 A poet writing a rhythmic hexameter, therefore, would follow the same rules.
 For example, in Commodian's poetry, the second half of each line has 8 to 10 syllables, and as in Virgil, the last word has either two or three syllables.
 The first half of the line usually has six syllables, but occasionally 5 or 7.

 Dag Norberg writes: "The study of quite complicated rhythmic verse forms, which we have dealt with so far, has taught us that these forms were created in the following way: the poet read the quantitative models while noticing, not the quantity or the ictus, but the prose accent and the distribution of the different types of words; and in the new poetry he tried to render these accents and this structure in a more or less exact way without caring about the quantity or the ictus."

 In his study of the historical development of rhythmic poems, J. J. Schlicher writes: "Rhythmical poetry was based upon the natural judgement of the ear rather being based than upon rules."

 Urbanilla

 Perhaps the earliest example of rhythmic hexameter comes from what is now Tunisia.
 From a tomb near Gafsa 200 miles south of Carthage comes the following inscription.
-It has been dated to the early 3rd century BC and so is probably earlier than Commodian's poems.
+It has been dated to the early 3rd century A.D. and so is probably earlier than Commodian's poems.
 The style is different from Commodian's 2 + 3 stresses per line; instead, like Venantia's and Oppilanus's epitaphs from Spain (see below) there seem to be three stressed words in each half line.
-It is possible that some lines (e.g. 2 and 4) are meant to be divided into three as in some lines in Oppilanus's epitaph.
+It is possible that some lines (e.g. 2 and 4) are meant to be divided into three as in some lines in Oppilanus's epitaph: